-Participants are required to take part in a technical session and undertake on-the-beach mentoring session/s with an age manager mentor in order to complete the SLSA Age Managers course.
+Participants are required to commit to taking part in a technical session and to undertake on-the-beach mentoring session/s with an age manager mentor in order to complete the SLSA Age Managers course.
 This section is for information only.
 All evidence should be collected in your SLSA Age Manager Assessment Portfolio.